Gostat501/R-Template/README.md

 Parts of this document are still incomplete/inaccurate since I have been the only contributor to this document as of 10/2/2019...

 So, feel free to send me a pull request! (please send me both "template.rmd" and "template.pdf")

+Dependeing on the number of requests, I might consider the creation of Python version function templates.